-The flexible, customizable PoPS (Pest or Pathogen Spread) model simulates reproduction, dispersal, and establishment of pests (e.g. insects) and pathogens (e.g. diseases) through space and time.
+The flexible, customizable PoPS (Pest or Pathogen Spread) model simulates reproduction, dispersal, and establishment of pests (e.g., insects) and pathogens (i.e., viruses, bacteria, or other organisms that cause disease) through space and time.
 The PoPS model is the power-house behind the PoPS Forecasting Platform.

 For every location in a landscape, at each time step, the PoPS model predicts the number of infested or infected hosts (Ψ).
 To better understand how the model works, let's take a detailed look at the equation governing the PoPS model.